 - Newlands Braai and Picnic areas are closed during the winter period.

 - Oudekraal is closed to the public during week days and is open on weekends and public holidays from 08:00 - 18:00.
-Oudekraal will remain open for bookings.
+Oudekraal will remain open for function bookings.

 braaing should be undertaken with care and is often banned due to high winds.